Bandenbekämpfung: Intensification and naming a commissioner

 Following the Warsaw Uprising of August 1944, the Nazis intensified their anti-partisan operations in Poland, during which German forces employed their version of anti-partisan tactics by shooting upwards of 120,000 civilians in Warsaw.
 Ideologically speaking, since partisans represented an immediate existential threat, in that, they were equated with Jews or people under their influence, the systematic murder of anyone associated with them was an expression of the regime's racial antisemitism and was viewed by members of the Wehrmacht as a "necessity of war".
 Much of this Nazi mindset in killing partisan "enemies" was not just an immediate expediency but was preemptive warfare against "future" enemies.

+By early 1944, the organized partisan movement had expanded to as many as 250,000 combatants—a growth driven less by ideological commitment than by German occupation activities—and the Nazis' callous occupation policies, harsh reprisals, and "the deportation of men and women to work in the Reich" converted early popular ambivalence (especially the case among Belorussians and Ukrainians in the western regions) into something approaching mass resistance.
+Yet the partisan movement's strategic impact upon the German war effort remained circumscribed; despite having provided "intelligence" and the disruptions to the transport and logistical operations of the Nazis' eastern forces, the partisans neither tied down significant numbers of German front-line troops, nor significantly interrupted German communications," nor did they prevent "the extraction of food and raw materials" by the German forces.
+In the end, it was "the conventional Red Army, not the partisans," that ultimately expelled the invaders.